arcana-network/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 ### Buy Fiat via Onramp.money

-The {{config.extra.arcana.wallet_name}} allows users to buy crypto currency.
-In this release a new provider ['Onramp Money'](https://onramp.money/) is also supported.
+The {{config.extra.arcana.wallet_name}} allows users to buy cryptocurrency.
+In this release, a new provider ['Onramp Money'](https://onramp.money/) is also supported.
 For details, see [[arcana-wallet-user-guide#fiat-on-ramp|supported on-ramping providers for the wallet]].

+### `AuthProvider` Usage

+A new parameter is now supported in the `AuthProvider` constructor for explicitly setting the `window.ethereum` to the provider in the app's context.
+By default, it is not set.
+Developer must provide `setWindowProvider=true` to ensure that `window.ethereum` is set when `AuthProvider` is instantiated.
+See [[web-auth-usage-guide|{{config.extra.arcana.sdk_name}} Usage Guide]] for details.

 ## Bug Fixes

 ---

-* The issue with loading the {{config.extra.arcana.dashboard_name}} login screen when Phantom wallet extension was enabled in the browser is fixed in this release.
+* The issue with loading the {{config.extra.arcana.dashboard_name}} login screen when the Phantom wallet extension was enabled in the browser is fixed in this release.

 ## Get Started